 New volunteers pay a membership fee when they sign up to become members at the Center Volunteer Orientation.
 Thereafter, membership is based on a calendar year and due December 31st.

-3. Am I required a have any vaccinations prior to volunteering in the Center?
+- Am I required to have any vaccinations prior to volunteering in the Center?

 We recommend that all our volunteers receive a Tetanus vaccines.
 Tetanus is caused by bacteria found in soil, dust, and manure.
 The bacteria enters the body through a wound, such as a deep cut.
 When people are infected, the bacteria produce a toxin (poison) in the body that causes serious, painful spasms and stiffness of all muscles in the body.
 This can lead to “locking” of the jaw so a person cannot open his or her mouth, swallow, or breathe.
 Complete recovery from tetanus can take months.

-The Woolands location is no longer open, so we encourage you to work through the ranks at our Hammerly location where you will receive all the necessary training so you are confident to assume all the duties of the Admissions Certified Volunteer.
+The Woolands location is no longer open.
+Volunteer opportunities exist at the Hammerly location where you will receive all the necessary training to support our mission of caring for wildlife.

 No, you only need to attend a Center Volunteer Orientation if you want to participate in any of the opportunities associated with the center: general center operations (caring for the education animals, helping with admissions over the counter, answering the phones, household chores), education opportunities, wildlife rehabilitation, vet room training, fundraising, data entry or being a board member.

 To participate in the Baby Bird Program, you will be required to attend Baby Bird Orientation and to participate in the Baby Squirrel Program, you will be required to attend Baby Squirrel Orientation and a Training class.
-At this time, the Onsite Care Program doesn’t require an orientation.
-However, these programs do require a separate registration fee.
+To participate in the Opossum and Pals Program, you will be required to attend the Opossum and Pals Orientation.